Snowthey/Basic-Commands-for-FiveM/README.md

 ##
 Invencible On and Off
 ##
-Escapte to Clear Player Wanted Level
+Escape to Clear Player Wanted Level
+##
+vest and amount Ex.: vest 100, to use vest in